VirulentArc/openrgb-asrock-rx9070xt-steel-legend-plugin/README.md

 OpenRGB plugin for controlling the RGB lighting on the **ASRock Radeon RX 9070 XT Steel Legend** GPU on Linux.

-This is an early hardware-specific plugin based on the I2C addresses discovered for this card.
-It exposes the card as one normal OpenRGB device and also adds a plugin settings tab for reliable per-channel control.
+This plugin exposes the card as one normal OpenRGB device and also adds a plugin tab for reliable per-channel control.

 ## Hardware target